iamBehzad/iamBehzad/README.md

 ## Complex-Networks (Python and NetworkX library, MATLAB)

-**1-Complex-Networks (Python and NetworkX)** In this repository you can find some helpful codes for implementation of some famouse Complex networks models and analayzing with NetworkX library in Python. [repository](https://github.com/iamBehzad/Complex-Networks-Python) for more information.
+**1- Complex-Networks (Python and NetworkX)** In this repository you can find some helpful codes for implementation of some famouse Complex networks models and analayzing with NetworkX library in Python. [repository](https://github.com/iamBehzad/Complex-Networks-Python) for more information.

-**2-Complex-Networks (MATLAB)** In this repository you can find some helpful codes for implementation of some famouse Complex networks models and analayzing with MATLAB. [repository](https://github.com/iamBehzad/Complex-Networks-Matlab) for more information.
+**2- Complex-Networks (MATLAB)** In this repository you can find some helpful codes for implementation of some famouse Complex networks models and analayzing with MATLAB. [repository](https://github.com/iamBehzad/Complex-Networks-Matlab) for more information.

 ## Data_Mining_Statistics_Python (Numpy, Scipy, Pandas, Matplotlib, Statistics)